Zillie Falls is low-key one of the best waterfalls in Australia!

 HOW TO GET TO ZILLIE FALLS

-There are a couple of options when searching for how to get to Zillie Falls and they are DIY or with a tour.
+There are a couple of options for getting to Zillie Falls Queensland, and they are DIY or with a tour.

 OPTION 1 – DIY

-My main recommendation for getting to Zillie Falls will be to drive.
+My main recommendation for getting here will be to drive.
 It’s pretty remote from other towns so I would definitely recommend hiring a car or making the drive out in your own vehicle.

 Head for Millaa Millaa because as I mentioned, Zillie Falls is on the Waterfall Circuit – you can’t miss it.